MetzinAround/practical-classroom-workshop/course/work-setup.md

 1. Change one of the answers.
 1. Save the file.
 1. In the source control tab, click the + sign to stage the change.
-1. Click commit, type a commit message.
+1. Click commit, and type a commit message.
 Then click enter
 1. Send the changes to the repo by clicking the sync changes button.
 The changes will be sent to the repository.
 1. Back in GitLab, you'll see a banner with the option to [create a merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).
 Click the button and fill out the Merge request.
 You can accept most of the defaults.
 1. Click the `Merge` button on the MR to merge the changes from your branch into the main branch.